Water-Engine/oasis/.github/CONTRIBUTING.md

 - Do not abuse ternary operators, though there are plenty of situations where their use is acceptable
 - Explanatory variable and function names should be preferred to comments and doc-comments

+Python files are to be formatted using `black`.
+This is not as strict due to this code being used for prototyping only.
+Take this formatting as a suggestion that will be enforced as needed.

 # Testing
 This project uses unit tests to verify the correctness of the engine’s foundation and functionality.
 To run tests, simply call `make test`.
 The Catch2 framework is used, and the amalgamated files are compiled directly into the test executable, resulting in longer initial build times.

 # Profiling
-Water uses a profiling system that allows you to track wall time of called functions and entered scopes.
+Oasis uses a profiling system that allows you to track wall time of called functions and entered scopes.
 You can use macros found in `core.hpp` to profile functions and scopes.
 This is an opt-in system, so you must use `PROFILE_FUNCTION()` and `PROFILE_SCOPE(name)` wherever desired.
-The data outputted by these macros can be found in `Water-Main.json`, and you can analyze it by going to `chrome://tracing` in a chromium-based browser (i.e. Edge, Google Chrome).
+The data outputted by these macros can be found in `Oasis-Main.json`, and you can analyze it by going to `chrome://tracing` in a chromium-based browser (i.e. Edge, Google Chrome).
 Profiling runs on a separate thread, but it does take up CPU time.
 To maximize performance, profiling is disabled when building and running the `dist` configuration.
 You can configure the project to always enable profiling by uncommenting `// #define PROFILE` in `core.hpp`.
 This is not recommended, though.

 Due to the shear amount of operations happening every few milliseconds, profiling is disabled at all optimization levels.
 This means that the `debug` configuration is the only option that builds with the profiler.